Tropicana Atlantic City Casino is finally all in, trying to make up for lost time, with a state-of-the-art permanent sportsbook.

 - Parlay card: 5 points for each $1 wagered

 As long as you earn at least 1 point in 12 months, you won’t lose your points.
 However, you will need a lot of them to cash them in.
-You will receive $1 in free bets for every 1,000 sports points.
+You will receive $1 in bonus bets for every 1,000 sports points.

 The William Hill comp program for sports bettors is woefully inadequate and should be combined with the casino comp program.
 Sports bettors who wager $50 or more on any given day should be entitled to a free drink as they are at Caesars’ owned sportsbooks.